GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

-Works on which it is basedlink image 23
+Works it is based onlink image 23

-argmin_Ŵ||WX- ŴX|||^2
+argmin_Ŵ||WX− ŴX||^2

-The values of Ŵ are set before performing the quantization process and during the process, each parameter of Ŵ can change its value independently without depending on the value of the other parameters of Ŵ.
+The values of Ŵ are set before performing the quantization process and during the process, each parameter of Ŵ can change value independently without depending on the value of the other parameters of Ŵ.

 Optimal brain quantization (OBQ)link image 25